Kevin Jennings: GLSEN and writing

-Office of Safe and Drug Free Schools
+Office of Safe and Drug-Free Schools

 On May 19, 2009, Obama administration Secretary of Education Arne Duncan announced Jennings' appointment as an Assistant Deputy Secretary for the Office of Safe and Drug-Free Schools, starting July 6, 2009 as the third director of the office, which was established in 2002 during the George W. Bush administration pursuant to the Safe and Drug-Free Schools and Communities Act part of the No Child Left Behind Act of 2001.

 Social conservatives campaigned against Jennings' appointment because they alleged he condoned child molestation based on the 2004 incident over a teen's story he related in his book One teacher in 10 : LGBT educators share their stories.
 The allegations were proven to be false when it was shown the student was above the age of consent and no sex had occurred.
 53 Republican members of the House of Representatives signed a letter to the Obama administration that called for Jennings' dismissal.
 Education Secretary Duncan, the White House, the NEA, and the National Association of Secondary School Principals have supported Jennings' appointment, with Duncan saying Jennings was "uniquely qualified for his job."

 As Assistant Deputy Secretary, Jennings focused on matters relating to student safety, classroom discipline and bullying.
 His office has awarded safety grants worth millions of dollars.
 Jennings specifically led the development of the Safe and Supportive Schools program, which utilized student survey data to analyze school safety and direct grants to those schools identified by students as facing the biggest challenges.
 In August 2010 his office hosted the first-ever National Bullying Summit, which he and his Research and Policy Coordinator for Bullying Prevention Initiatives, Deborah Temkin, organized.
-In September 2010 Jennings became one of the notable members of the National Action Alliance for Suicide Prevention (NAASP), a public-private partnership designed to advance and update the 2001 National Strategy for Suicide Prevention and an outgrowth of the Suicide Prevention Resource Center.
-The NAASP will initially focus on three high-risk populations; LGBT Youth, American Indians/Alaska Natives, Military/Veterans.
+In September 2010 Jennings became one of the notable members of the National Action Alliance for Suicide Prevention (NAASP), a public–private partnership designed to advance and update the 2001 National Strategy for Suicide Prevention and an outgrowth of the Suicide Prevention Resource Center.
+The NAASP will initially focus on three high-risk populations: LGBT youth; American Indians/Alaska Natives; and military/veterans.

 On May 19, 2011, the Boston-based nonprofit organization Be the Change, based in Cambridge, Massachusetts, announced that Jennings would be resigning his position with the Obama administration and on July 25 he would become president and chief executive officer of the organization.
 Jennings was praised for his perseverance and effectiveness in the face of early criticism.